 To train dancers to be expressive performers on the ground and in the air.

-To build a strong foundation in dance and aerial is key to exploring safely.
+To build a strong foundation in dance and circus arts is key to exploring safely.

 To improve health and fitness while gaining an appreciation for dance.